felixmattsson/felixmattsson.github.io/_posts/2023-08-30-7-actions-for-consuming-more-books.md

 What you can do then is that each time you want to start reading a new book, you just look at the top of this list, maybe the top 15 books, and get a feel for which one you want to start right now.
 This makes it extremely easy to know which book to start next, and with this you will also be very confident that the book you start reading actually is a book that you really want to read, and not just a book that you happen to come across at the time when you want to start a new book.

 If you already have a list similar to this then you are well on your way, but if you don't, then fear not, do me a favor and devote 15 minutes to creating one and start to add books to it right after this video, and you will have gotten a long way.
 Pick a place where you can have this list, create the list and google “top books on …” for a lot of different subjects that you want to learn more of.I will also link to my list of the books I have read, ordered by how good I think they are.

-Action 2: Listen to audiobooks
+## Action 2: Listen to audiobooks
 My second action is to listen to audiobooks instead of reading physical books.
 If you in the end still prefer to read then you should do that, and all my other actions are equally relevant whether you read or listen to books, and the important thing in the end is that you actually get the consuming done.
 Which that being said, here are the advantages with audiobooks that i want to highlight:

-Reason 1: You can do other things while you listen
+### Reason 1: You can do other things while you listen
-It is possible to actually do something else when you listen !!!
+It is possible to actually do something else when you listen!
 With reading, you have to give the book all the full attention of your eyes, and your eyes are arguably your most important sense, so you can barely do anything else while you read since you need your eyes for most things, and you are pretty much obligated to stay completely still.

 If you listen on the other hand, your eyes are completely free to do whatever they want to, which opens up to a lot of simple activities.
 Now this is according to me a VERY big difference, think for example off: